scrapy/scrapy/docs/topics/downloader-middleware.rst

 * uses the length based rule

-Native implementation provides better speed than Protego.
+Native implementation, provides better speed than Protego.

 In order to use this parser: